frankperler/frankperler/README.md

 ## What I am doing now?

-- 🔭 I’m currently working on adding new features on the foodprint. web app using React and Typescript as well as writing a test suite for my tegfarm app
+- 🔭 I’m currently working on a new mobile application (tops) using React-native, Typescript and Redux.
 - 🌱 I’m currently deep diving into [Styled Components](https://styled-components.com/), [Redux](https://redux.js.org/) and [GraphQL](https://graphql.org/learn/).
-I also continue improving my skills with [Solidity](https://docs.soliditylang.org/en/v0.5.3/index.html#) and [Web3.js](https://web3js.readthedocs.io/en/v1.4.0/#).
 - 💬 Ask me about: anything, always open to chat :)
 - 📫 How to reach me: by email fperler@gmail.com or on [LinkedIn](https://www.linkedin.com/in/frank-perler/)